Looking for gorgeous views of the Northern Lights? We share the 6 best places to see the Northern Lights in Canada.

-The result creates fanciful colours, and the lights take on a variety of shapes, from arcs and flowing curtains to hazy flecks and opaque clouds.
+The result creates fanciful colors, and the lights take on a variety of shapes, from arcs and flowing curtains to hazy flecks and opaque clouds.
 It is an eerie green at times, or sparkling purples, pinks, and yellows at other times.

 Intrigued?
 Then why not plan a trip to see the Northern Lights in Canada?
 Continue reading to learn everything you need to know about these mysterious strobing lights and where you may view them.